Take an Awesome Video (& Requirements)

 Need some tips on how to take a web-worthy video?

 Chances are, you don’t have a drone while you’re taking the bus to the alps or riding a camel in Morocco, but you can still take some amazing video that captures your passion for the country, culture and people, and looks and sounds amazing!
 Here are a few tips to make your CEA videos worth the rewind.
+Here’s a quick list of things to keep in mind when composing your videos:

 Take Your Time